crate/cloud-howtos/docs/suspend-cluster.rst

 - Cluster backups do not expire while a cluster is suspended

-- Admin UI of a cluster is unavailable while the cluster is suspended
+- The Admin UI of a cluster is unavailable while the cluster is suspended